graphdeco-inria/gaussian-splatting/README.md

 python full_eval.py -o <directory with pretrained models> --skip_training -m360 <mipnerf360 folder> -tat <tanks and temples folder> -db <deep blending folder>
 ```

-If you want to do compute the metrics on our paper's [evaluation images](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/evaluation/images.zip), you can also skip rendering.
+If you want to compute the metrics on our paper's [evaluation images](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/evaluation/images.zip), you can also skip rendering.
 In this case it is not necessary to provide the source datasets.
 You can compute metrics for multiple image sets at a time.
 ```shell
 python full_eval.py -m <directory with evaluation images>/garden ... --skip_training --skip_rendering
 ```